awslabs/aws-deployment-framework/docs/installation-guide.md

 In the following, we assume that you install ADF without AWS Control Tower.
-However, if a specific installation step requires a "AWS Control Tower-specific actions, we call those out explicitly.
+However, if a specific installation step requires a "AWS Control Tower-specific action, we call those out explicitly.

 It is okay to install ADF and AWS Control Tower in different regions.
 Example:

 - Install AWS Control Tower in eu-central-1.
 - Install ADF in us-east-1.